marcelkohl/atom-dbex-mysql/README.md

   </tbody>
 <table>

-## MUST HAVE BEFORE GO LIVE
-- test if plugin install will request for dbex plugin

 ## TODO
+- install MySQL language support if not installed
 - possibility yo install mysql highlight grammar to support queries area;
 - cover "DELIMITER" on queries;
 - multiple lines are not working